Life Processes | Class 10 Science | Intext Questions & Answers

 Answer:

-Mammals and birds need constant supply of oxygen to get energy to maintain their body temperature.
+Mammals and birds need a constant supply of oxygen to get energy to maintain their body temperature.
 Separation of oxygenated and deoxygenated blood allows sufficient supply of oxygen to the body.

 3. What are the components of the transport system in highly organised plants?